 What is Data Warehousing?

-Data stored in the DWH is different from data found in the operational environment.
-It is organized so that relevant data is clustered together to facilitate day-to-day operations, analysis, and reporting.
+Data stored in the DWH differs from data found in the operational environment.
+It is organized so that relevant data is clustered to facilitate day-to-day operations, data analysis, and reporting.
 This helps determine the trends over time and allows users to create plans based on that information.
-Hence, reinforcing the importance of data warehouse use in businesses.
+Hence, reinforcing the importance of data warehouse use to business decision-makers.

 Data Warehouse Architecture